parthDOOM/RNG_Android_App/README.md

     3. Scales features and feeds them to a neural network.
     4. Returns a prediction (e.g., "Healthy", "Biased," "Periodic") along with class probabilities.
 * **API Endpoint used by the app:** `POST /predict_bin/`
-* For more details on the API, refer to its dedicated [README file](https://www.google.com/search?q=for_gemini/README.md).

 ## Screens